 Filing a lawsuit on behalf of your injured child is a complex and stressful experience.
 Help from a well-known legal professional can be essential to maximize your recovery while minimizing the stress on your family.

 Contact a Hershey child injury lawyer to get the legal support and guidance you need during this difficult time.
-The Ostroff Injury Law team is prepared to fight for your family’s best interests at no cost until we recover the payments you deserve.
+The Ostroff Godshall Injury and Accident Lawyers team is prepared to fight for your family’s best interests at no cost until we recover the payments you deserve.
 Call us today to get started.